Skip to main content

 Can I insure someone else's stuff?

-Can I insure the stuff of my friend, kid or significant other?
+Can I insure the stuff belonging to my friend, kid or significant other?

 Marnus van Heerden avatar